 - Blood parasite tests (Heartworm, Lyme, Ehrlichiosis, Anaplasmosis)

 - Feline viral testing (Feline Leukemia Virus and Feline Immunodeficiency Virus)

 - FNA (fine needle aspirate) Cytology

-In addition to our in-house laboratory, we have a partnership with Antech Diagnostic Laboratory that enables us to perform additional specialized tests to assist with a diagnosis or monitor your pet’s long-term medical therapy
+In addition to our in-house laboratory, we have partnerships with multiple reference laboratories that enables us to perform additional specialized tests to assist with a diagnosis or monitor your pet’s long-term medical therapy.

 With our state-of-the-art facility we can provide the best possible care to our patients and their owners.